Portland School Ratings Change Home Values

 As we mentioned above, Great Schools is an excellent resource.
 There are other tools available, as well, like the Oregon Department of Education, which provides report cards on schools.
 Simply search for the school near the home you want to buy, and you’ll be able to access “At-A-Glance Profiles.”
-Due to the pandemic, they also provide “Adapted-At-A-Glance Profiles” to allow for alterations in previous data.
+Due to the pandemic, they also provided “Adapted-At-A-Glance Profiles” for the 2019-2020 school year to allow for alterations in previous data.

 Want to Buy a Home in Portland?
 Reach Out Today!

-We’re one of the most experienced teams you’ll find in Portland.
+We’re one of the most experienced real estate teams you’ll find in Portland.
 Contact our customer service-focused top 1% Portland buyer’s team by chatting with the bot on our site or giving us a call at 503-773-0000.
-We’re sure we can help you find the home you desire!March 21, 2022
+We’re confident we can help you find the home you desire!March 21, 2022